1955 International AR162

 In the 1950s Kiwi drivers needed a truck that could keep up with the rough weather conditions of the great south.

-“This is every rev-head's dream, to be surrounded by beautifully restored and perfectly maintained automotive excellence, covering every aspect of the motor enthusiasts' imagination.”Scott B
+“Every rev-head's dream, to be surrounded by beautifully restored and perfectly maintained automotive excellence, covering every aspect of the motor enthusiasts' imagination.”Scott B